GenerationSoftware/ERC5164/README.md

 ) external returns (bytes32);
 ```

-- `toChainId`: id of the chain to which you want to dispatch the message
+- `toChainId`: ID of the chain to which you want to dispatch the message
 - `to`: address of the contract that will receive the message
 - `data`: message that you want to be executed on L2

 ### Dispatch a batch messages

-To dispatch a batch of messages from Ethereum to the L2 of your choice, you have to interact with the [IBatchedMessageDispatcher](./src/interfaces/IBatchedMessageDispatcher.sol) contract and call the following function.
+To dispatch a batch of messages from Ethereum to the L2 of your choice, you have to interact with the [IBatchMessageDispatcher](./src/interfaces/IBatchMessageDispatcher.sol) contract and call the following function.

 ```solidity
 /**